Klumz/comp230-cpd/README.md

 I need to work more on my programming knowledge as I still have room for improvement.
 A more specific example of the language I need to improve is C++.
 I don't feel like I'm doing enough practice of it.
 I will improve this both for my course work and so I am able to provide more in-depth assistance to my peers, particularly for our game in our group project.
 Another language I'll need to take a look at is Java, which will be needed for our next term regarding AI.

-### Reaching out more for assistance:
-This feeds in with cognitive domain as I need to actually understand what I'm doing by for ex. research and looking up tutorials like I always do, as well as actually coding rather than simply following sets of steps from programming tutorials.

 ### Prioritising course work:
 Prioritising and planning my time better for course work, as I have been falling behind (specifically comp220).
 Additionally, I need to avoid doing work at the last minute, as experienced with both the recent comp210 and comp230 submissions.
+I think creating a form of checklist can help with this which will force me to do what I have to do.

 ### Motivation
-My motivation has been severely cut compared to my last year.
-I will need to improve this or else it will negatively affect both myself and my peers.
-I will need to push myself somehow so I can stop falling behind as I have recently and get back on track.
+My motivation has been severely cut compared to my first year due to various/personal reasons.
+This has caused me to stand in a difficult state for this course.
+I will need to improve this or else it will negatively affect both myself and my peers, pushing myself somehow so I can stop falling behind as I have recently and get back on track.
+To address this, I will make a diary/personal journal I can write my thoughts, emotions and events in that I can use to improve myself both personally and for this course.

+### Reaching out more for assistance:
+I told myself at the start of my 2nd year that I would reach out more and use my lecturers for help whenever needed, no matter how small the issues may be.
+I still have yet to do this, and I am not certain why I find it so difficult to do so.
+I need to actually understand what I'm doing by for ex. research and looking up tutorials like I always do, as well as actually coding rather than simply following sets of steps from programming tutorials.

 # Weekly Reports